strapi/documentation/docs/developer-docs/latest/development/backend-customization/routes.md

 # Routes

 Requests sent to Strapi on any URL are handled by routes.
 By default, Strapi generates routes for all the content-types (see [REST API documentation](/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md)).
-But just like [all the other parts of the Strapi backend](/developer-docs/latest/development/backend-customization.md), routes can be customized.
-New routes [can be added](#implementation) and configured:
+Routes can be [added](#implementation) and configured:

 - with [policies](#policies), which are a way to block access to a route,
 - and with [middlewares](#middlewares), which are a way to control and change the request flow and the request itself.